How to add a price filter in WooCommerce: Complete Guide

 Get the WooCommerce Fast Cart plugin.
 Log into the WordPress admin area and then install and activate the WooCommerce Fast Cart plugin.
 Head over to WooCommerceExtensions to activate the plugin’s license key.

-Fast Cart license key
+Activating the WooCommerce Fast Cart license key in the plugin settings

 Click the Save changes button to continue.